Mihaiii/TimeStampBuddy/README.md

 - **GEMINI_API_KEY** – Obtain this key from [Google AI Studio](https://aistudio.google.com/library) → "Get API Key".

 - **YT_TRANSCRIPT_PROXY** – The proxy URL if the service is hosted in the cloud.
+Leave it empty if you don't want to use a proxy.
 Refer to this [GitHub Issue](https://github.com/jdepoix/youtube-transcript-api/issues/303) for more details.